Executing your audit

 • Frameworks are used to structure and manage the same information between multiple projects.
 You can use one framework to sync the same objectives, narratives, risks, controls, and test plans between multiple projects.

 When you make changes to the above elements in a project, you can sync those changes back to the framework the project is associated with, so you can apply those changes to all other projects associated with that framework.
 This is particularly helpful for audits that happen regularly.
-For more information, see Syncing projects with frameworks.
+For more information, see Syncing projects with Frameworks.

 Within a project, the scope of audit work is guided through various stages and displayed in a series of sequential tabs.